Data-Driven Marketing: Definition & How To Do It

 Source: Owox

-Data-driven marketing means using data to make decisions and plan strategies.
+Data-driven marketing involves using data to inform decision-making and strategy planning.

 How To Implement Data-Driven Marketing In Your Business: 7 Easy Steps To Get You Started